- Use 5 participants for your study

 We recommend that you launch one study first when starting a new study.

 Dry runs help to ensure that all assets included in the study work properly, all tasks are made clear to participants and that you get the desired feedback from the study.
 Once you review your dry run video you can move forward with releasing the study or revising it.

 You can launch the same study by adding more participants:

 Learn more about conducting dry run studies here.

 You can save time by using the Create similar test option from the drop down menu of a study you'd like to replicate.
 Once you copy the study, you can make any changes necessary, then launch it to a new set of participants.
 Please note: If you need to change a website study to an app study, you'll have to create a new study.

-Once you save your study, you'll see when it was last saved while in your study.
 You can access drafts from your dashboard under the Drafts tab.

 Watch videos in high-speed

 The videos are easily the most fun part of gathering human insights.
 But watching every single video can be time-consuming and your entire team may not have the bandwidth to comb through each and every one.